Challenging Forecasts, Difficult Decisions

 Resources

 Have you ever wondered what goes into a weather warning and what to do if one is issued?
 The prospect of extreme weather leaves users with difficult decisions.
 At the same time, predicting extreme weather can be a challenge in itself.
-Here, we explore the impacts and user-decisions associated with extreme weather, and the methods and issues in predicting the likelihood of such events.
+Here, we explored the impacts and user-decisions associated with extreme weather, and the methods and issues in predicting the likelihood of such events.
 These two strands of enquiry meet as axes in "Impact-Likelihood" warning matricies, such as those issued by the Met Office.
-Following the talks, the audience will get their chance to participate in a "Live Science" event, where we hope to explore a real case as it unfolds, and issue our own warnings.
-Being our Christmas National Meeting, there will be festive refreshments during the interval.
+Following the talks, the audience got their chance to participate in a "Live Science" event, where we explored a real case as it unfolds, and issued our own warnings.
+Being our Christmas National Meeting, there was festive refreshments during the interval.

 Registration